hack-duke/hackduke-mentorship-bot/README.md

+# See MongoDB Database

+Ask Andy for access to hackduke-mentorship-bot on Heroku, where you can see the database through MLab

 # Botkit demo using Express and Mongo

 The folks at [Botkit](https://github.com/howdyai/botkit) have done an amazing job at building a framework for (Slack) bots applications.
 They have included an [example](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_bot.js) of creating a Slack app that can be installed with just an "Add to Slack" button, as well as an [adapter](https://github.com/howdyai/botkit-storage-mongo) allowing to use MongoDB for storage.